Crispy Roasted Chickpeas

 Roasted chickpeas on a plate.

-These roasted chickpeas are simple to make!
-When chickpeas are roasted at a high temperature, they become golden and crisp on the exterior and buttery on the interior.
-They’re as addictive as french fries, and I’ve been known to eat the entire batch standing at the stove straight from the baking sheet.
+These roasted chickpeas are so simple to make.
+At a high temperature, they turn golden and crisp on the outside and creamy on the inside.
+They’re as addictive as French fries—and I’ve been known to eat the entire batch straight from the baking sheet.

 Roasted chickpeas on a plate.